 This Japanese obake yashiki (haunted attraction) is one of the scariest in the world.
 Located in the Fuji-Q Highlands Amusement Park in Fujiyoshida, Yamanashi, Japan, it is extremely unique.
 Unlike other houses where you follow a designated route, in Saikyo Senritsu Meikyu visitors are free to wander the halls as they please.

 The house is designed as an abandoned old hospital.
 As the story goes, years before some doctors at the hospital decided to harvest and sell organs.
-The vengeful spirits of the murdered patients came back and killed all the doctors, turning the hospital into the haunted building that exists today.
+The vengeful spirits of the patients came back and got rid of all the doctors, turning the hospital into the haunted building that exists today.

 It takes about 50 minutes or more to get through the hospital – unless you decide to drop out at one of the safe stations located throughout.